sahani-deriv/ZemogaPosts/README.md

 - Using separate cubit to handle favorites with bloc to bloc communication acting as means to handle posts and favorite.
 This can implemented later with more time.
 - Could have used same hive box to store favorites by adding isFavorite parameter to the Post model.
 - In this project, there is a separate hive box to store the favorite posts which has kept everything well separated and easy for modification.
-Only con is that, there is an extra hive box for this.
+Only con is that, there is an extra hive box created for this.

 ## Improvements (if supported by the project timeline)